Embedded IoT Solutions

 • Dashboard-driven decision-making

 IoT excels at visibility.
-However, decision-making is usually external — handled by humans or cloud-based logic.
+However, decision-making is usually external — handled by humans or

 Shared Foundations Between IoT and AIoT